NVIDIA/nvbmc-docs/security/obmc-credential-protection.md

 - bmcweb does the IPC (D-Bus) to handle this request https://gitlab-collab-01.nvidia.com/viking-team/bmcweb/-/blob/develop-2.8/redfish-core/lib/certificate_service.hpp#L802
 - Finally the request goes to the backend D-bus repo which does the job https://gitlab-collab-01.nvidia.com/viking-team/phosphor-certificate-manager/-/tree/develop-2.8

-#### Questions

-- What do we have to specifically protect in this case, since no private keys are read or written?

-### Other cases where keys are read/written found in code

-- phosphor-certificate-manager certs_manager.cpp:741 used in generateCSRHelper function
-- phosphor-certificate-manager certs_manager.cpp:552 used in generateCSRHelper function
+Users are supposed to send private keys with certificates to redfish `ReplaceCertificate` API.

-#### Questions
+#### Solution

-- Should we also cover these?
+After sent key/cert data arrives in `phosphor-certificate-manager` and is eventually written to disk, saved files will be checked whether they contain any private keys and if there are, they will be encrypted after writing to disk using inotify watch in `bmcweb`.
+As in ssl_key_handler encryption/decryption of the private key is implemented analogously using the OpenSSL `PEM_write/read_PrivateKey` with AES-256-CBC cipher and LSP password-based encryption.

 ## Licensing

 In the initial phase we assume Apache v2 type of the license for all added files or made changes.

 ## Testing

 Unit tests are implemented in a separate implementation file `ssl_key_handler_test.cpp`.
-In order to fully facilitate tests for the added functionality function signatures, and places using them, will change:
+In order to fully facilitate tests for the added functionality function signatures and places using them will change, e.g.:
 - `void generateSslCertificate(const std::string& filepath, const std::string& cn, const unsigned char* pkeyPswd, const int pkeyPswdLen)`.
 - `bool verifyOpensslKeyCert(const std::string& filepath, pem_password_cb *pwdCb)`